fluid-project/infusion-docs/src/documents/ChangeApplier.md

 The ChangeApplier is a natural outgrowth of Fluid's focus on (transparent) model-directed programming - see the Framework Concepts discussion on [Model Objects](FrameworkConcepts.md#model-objects).
-"Morally", a model should be "fully transparent" - meaning, that it consists of standard POJOs and is available for inspection by reading, using standard language constructs, at all times.
+"Morally", a model should be "fully transparent" - meaning that it consists of standard POJOs and is available for inspection by reading, using standard language constructs, at all times.
 For example, if model is a JavaScript variable holding the overall model, accessing a field within the model is as simple as writing a standard Javascript expression `model.field1.subfield2` etc. In practice, we don't